The Railways of Sydney: Shaping the City and its Commerce

 Sydney's first suburban railway

 The extensive land speculation in the boom years between 1870 and the late 1880s brought pressure from city-based land developers for the construction of new suburban passenger lines, but the powerful rural interests in the New South Wales Parliament rejected these proposals.
-Among the early lobbyists were Richard Hayes Harnett and the colonial treasurer Alexander Stewart (later premier, 1883–1885) who had developed the East Chatswood Estate in 1875 and, together with Maurice McMahon, mayor of Victoria, lobbied for a railway to link their investment with Sydney Harbour at Milsons Point.
+Among the early lobbyists were Richard Hayes Harnett and the colonial treasurer Alexander Stuart (later premier, 1883–1885) who had developed the East Chatswood Estate in 1875 and, together with Michael McMahon, mayor of Victoria, lobbied for a railway to link their investment with Sydney Harbour at Milsons Point.

 [media]Their efforts were unsuccessful.
 However, Henry Parkes, who had resigned as premier in 1883, ran for the seat of St Leonards in the October 1885 state election, against the sitting member and premier, George Dibbs.
 Parkes promised a bridge across Sydney Harbour and a railway line from Pearce's Corner at Hornsby to Milsons Point.
 The ambitious promises brought electoral success and when Parkes again became premier in January 1887, he appointed his long-standing colleague Sutherland as secretary for Public Works for his fourth term.
 Sutherland moved quickly to approve the line and the tender for its construction was issued in July 1887.
 A Harbour bridge would be a longer term project!